PoC-dev/cisco-erfassung/linux/README-devices-requirements.md

 file privilege 2
 ```

+**Note:** `aaa authorization console` automatically enables the user.
+For me this is very handy to spare typing.
+Your mileage may vary.

 #### Older releases.
 Releases between 12.1 and 15.2(2)T do not support `file privilege`.
 Ignore this parameter for those.
 Later releases use this parameter to allow access to files, such as *startup-config*.